-The outdoor seating is great and is right on the Lagoon.
+The outdoor seating is great and is right on the Lagoon with an excellent view of Epcot Forever.
 It stays busy, but it’s usually not too hard to find a seat within a few minutes.

 The food is awesome.
 The tacos with rice and beans are great.
 Our favorite order here are the fish tacos with a cold Modelo Especial on draft.